Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Conclusion Future Work

+First, the WMD score is found to be a successful measure for differentiating between relevant and irrelevant documents concerning a given prototype document (see section~\ref{sec:mre_active_retrival_evaluation}).
+This result strengthens previous conclusions of Kusner et al. \cite{kusner2015word} related to WMD being effective for document classification.

+Second, the IQS algorithm obtained the highest performance with respect to two state-of-the-art methods: ReQ-ReC \cite{liu2014automatic} and ALMIK~\cite{chy2019query} and found effective for active retrieval task.

+Third, it is recommended to use the proposed IQS as part of an automated fake news detection pipeline.
+Using this algorithm, we collected a large-scale fake news dataset consisting of 70K news items, 22M accounts, and 61M tweets, automatically.
+Obtaining an AUC of 0.92 and an accuracy of 0.86 using classic machine learning classifiers emphasizes the quality of the large dataset collected using IQS.

-One possible future work could demonstrate the proposed approach on different OSM platforms, such as Reddit\footnote{https://www.reddit.com/}, Quora\footnote{https://www.quora.com/}, etc. Another might compare the effectiveness of a fake new detection system using data collected using a source URL versus data collected using our query selection method.
+One possible direction for future work could be to demonstrate the proposed approach on different OSM platforms, such as Reddit,\footnote{https://www.reddit.com/} Quora,\footnote{https://www.quora.com/} etc. Another might compare the effectiveness of a fake news detection system using data collected using a source URL versus data collected using our query selection method.